 I have had a camera in my hand for as long as I can remember.
 In university, I took every available photography course and fell in love with the art form.
 For one of my final projects in university, I took photos of the top upper right corner of buildings - I know, totally random, but but often the top of buildings are the most interesting part.
 My current passion project is doors.
 Any door, anywhere.
 Every door tells a different story and I love imagining the people who have used the door.
 People who travel with me know I will eventually catch up, but I just need a photo of that door!
 One day I will do something with my door photos, but for now, they are all safely stored on my hard drive, and my backup drive, and in the cloud, and I think burned on a disc somewhere.

 The number one question I get on a dive boat is, "What do you shoot with?"
 I have an Olympus OMD EM5.
 It is a mirrorless camera that is the digital version of the film camera I learned to shoot on.
 There is a newer version (or 2) out, but I still love my camera and I'm not ready to upgrade yet.
 It is great for travelling with as it is small, and has all the settings I need.
 I have the Olympus housing for the camera with the flat port.
 Although it has its limitations (the 12-55mm lens will not zoom with it) it works fine for me.
 At the time of my purchase, I couldn't afford the Nauticam housing (I still can't), but if someone were to send me one, with a domed port I wouldn't complain!
-The lens I use is the 14-42mm 3.5-5.6.
+The lens I use is the 14-42mm 3.5-5.6 as well as the 60mm macro.
+It is a guessing game before every dive of which lens I am going to use.
 On land, I shoot Nikon, and the lens that is on my camera 90% of the time is the 50mm 1.4.
 When I first started my underwater photography journey, I was concerned that there would not be enough light as I didn't have a 1.4 to shoot with.
 This is where lights come in.
-I have two Sea and Sea YS01 Strobes.
-These are an entry level strobe, but they work great for what I need them for.
+I have two Sea and Sea YSD2-J Strobes.
+These were my 40th birthday present from my husband and daughter, and they are amazing strobes.
 I love photographing the small things found on reefs.
 It is a scavenger hunt every dive I am on!

 If you're still reading this, you may be my kind of techie person...